TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 intrabarpersist	string TS_CustomerNumber(""),
 intrabarpersist	string productId("")
 intrabarpersist bool debug(false),		  //True for Vendor testing, False for release products. intrabarpersist bool tasAUTH(false);		//True to restrict this product to only one machine.
-False to allow any machine logged into the authorized TradeStation account to use.
+False to allow any machine logged into the authorized TradeStation customer number to use.

 TS_CustomerNumber = "TradeStation-" + Customerid.ToString();
 productId = "Insert_SKU_Here";